Kierandoolan/buy-and-sell-auto-project-four/README.md

 - #14213D.
 This was used in the masthead in car details.

 ### Typography
--  'Gentium Book Plus', Is my main font.
+-  'Barlow', Is my main font.
 In my eyes i found it to be attractive for the page.
 - 'sans-serif' was chosen as fallback font.

 ### Imagery